 Director: Sofia Coppola

-Stars: Katie Chang, Israel Broussard, Emma Watson
+Cast: Katie Chang, Israel Broussard, Emma Watson

-A group of fame-obsessed high-schoolers forms a cartel where they hunt the whereabouts of famous celebrities and rob them off of their shoes, clothes, and jewelry worth millions of dollars just to gain attention.
+A group of fame-obsessed high-schoolers forms a cartel where they hunt the whereabouts of celebrities and rob them off of their shoes, clothes, and jewelry worth millions of dollars just to gain attention.